MetaboHUB-MetaToul-FluxoMet/IsoDesign/docs/quickstart.rst

 In the **Simulation options** page, you can choose your desired simulation mode : influx_s (stationary) or influx_i (instationary) (refer to the :ref:`simulation_options` for more details).
 Then, configure the simulation options and initiate the simulation.

-The **Results** page allows you to view simulation outcomes and apply one or more scoring criteria (refer to the Tutorial for more details).
+The **Results** page allows you to view simulation outcomes and apply one or more scoring criteria (refer to :ref:`results` for more details).

 .. note:: The process is continuously and automatically saved as a pickle file (".pkl") in the output folder.
 To reopen the current processing state, just reopen this file by clicking on "Load a session - Browse files" on on the “Upload data” page.